 Dr. Frisch’s professional trainings proved to be extremely successful in providing participants a rarely seen view of the potency of Reich’s techniques and Dr. Frisch’s method in the professional realm.
 She was inspired to develop her programs further and on January 1st, 2000, she formally launched The Orgonomic Institute of Northern California (OINC).

-The Institute’s mission is to meet the needs of professionals and students who wish to be trained in the techniques of orgonomic bio-therapy and to provide information to the public about the orgonomic therapeutic process.
-OINC achieves its mission through professionally designed and delivered trainings at various locations in California.
+The Institute’s mission is to meet the needs of professionals and students who wish to be trained in the techniques of orgonomic bio-therapy and Dr. Frisch’s method, and to provide information to the public about the orgonomic therapeutic process.
+FIMO achieves its mission through professionally designed and delivered trainings.

 We invite you to view two short video clips: Dr. Frisch introducing the Orgonomic Institute in a preview clip titled Introduction, and Dr. Frisch giving a short orientation titled Orgonomy, which features her introducing this powerful therapeutic approach.
 These videos are part of the SAGE Video collection, published by SAGE Publications, Ltd.